-Students who are admitted on a provisional basis must achieve a composite index of 1,150 based on foundation course GPA times 200 plus GMAT score.
+Students admitted on a provisional basis must achieve a composite index of 1,150 based on foundation course GPA times 200 plus GMAT score.

 Even though an applicant is eligible for consideration, an offer of admission is not guaranteed.
-Since staff, facilities, and resources are limited, a determination must be made as to the number of applicants who can be adequately served among those eligible.
-As a result, offers of admission may be limited to only the most qualified of the eligible applicants as determined by the CBA Graduate Admissions Committee.
-The committee will consider the following in making decisions: the difficulty of the applicant's undergraduate program; the length of time and activities since graduation; and the percentile ranking on the GMAT.
-For example, students admitted into the graduate business programs last year had an average GMAT of 570 and an average point index of 1,200.
+Since staff, facilities, and resources are limited, a determination will be made as to the number of applicants that can be adequately served among those eligible for admission.
+As a result, offers of admission may be limited to only the most qualified of eligible applicants as determined by the CBA Graduate Admissions Committee.
+The committee considers the following factors: difficulty of the applicant's undergraduate program; length of time and activities since graduation; and the percentile ranking on the GMAT.

 In rare instances, the applicant who has taken the GMAT but does not meet requirements may be considered for admission.
-Also, those who have previously been denied admission may, upon presentation of new information, be reconsidered.
-In either case, the applicant must petition, in writing, the CBA Graduate Admissions Committee giving those reasons relevant to the situation which demonstrate the likelihood of success - the burden of proof is on the applicant.
+Also, those applicants previously denied admission may, upon presentation of new information, be reconsidered.
+In either case, the applicant must petition the CBA Graduate Admissions Committee in writing and provide those reasons relevant to the situation which demonstrate the likelihood of success.
+In all cases, the burden of proof is on the applicant.

 Under the regulations of the Graduate School, eligible applicants who have been extended an offer of admission by the CBA Graduate Admissions Committee are recommended to the dean of the Graduate School for either "full" or "provisional" graduate status.
-Those admitted with the classification "provisional status" who have not attained an overall 3.00 GPA upon the completion of 12 graduate credits will be dismissed from the program.
-Students admitted as special non-degree are restricted to enrolling in a maximum of nine credits foundation courses only.
+Students admitted with "provisional" status who have not attained an overall 3.0 GPA upon completion of 12 graduate credits will be dismissed from the program.
+Student admitted as non-degree seeking are restricted to enrolling in a maximum of nine credits of Gateway courses only.